thomasdeppisch/eMagLS/README.md

 The file `testEMagLS.m` contains an example on how to obtain the filters and apply them to an SMA recording.
 It also provides the opportunity to listen and compare the different renderers.

+Make sure to clone the repository including submodules `git clone --recurse-submodules` or add the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform) manually to the `dependencies/` folder.

 ## Related Work
 This repository depends on the [Spherical Harmonic Transform Library](https://github.com/polarch/Spherical-Harmonic-Transform) and uses a publicly accessible [HRIR set](https://zenodo.org/record/3928297) for demonstration purposes.
 It further uses an excerpt of an em32 recording from the [3D-MARCo library](https://zenodo.org/record/3477602).
 Files from external sources are subject to their corresponding licenses.